-- 1.1 Scottish Health Technical Memorandum (SHTM) 2027: 'Hot and cold water supply, storage and mains services' and SHTM 2040: 'The control of Legionella in healthcare premises: a code of practice' (NHSScotland Property and Environment Forum, 1999) have both been revised, and have, at the same time, been combined into this single document: Scottish Health Technical Memorandum 04-01: 'The control of Legionella, hygiene, 'safe' hot water, cold water and drinking water systems'.
+- 1.1 Scottish Health Technical Memorandum (SHTM) 2027: 'Hot and cold water supply, storage and mains services' and SHTM 2040: 'The control of Legionella in healthcare premises: a code of practice' (NHSScotland Property and Environment Forum, 1999) have both been revised, and have, at the same time, been combined into this single document: Scottish Health Technical Memorandum 04-01: 'Water safety for healthcare premises'.
 The guidance has been revised in line with changes to relevant regulations, standards, other guidance and also technical developments.
-It absorbs information from Scottish Hospital Technical Note 6: 'The safe operation and maintenance of thermostatic mixing valves and Scottish Health Guidance Note: 'Safe' hot water and surface temperatures'. - 1.2 Scottish Health Technical Memorandum 04 now supersedes Scottish Health Technical Memorandum 2027 and Scottish Health Technical Memorandum 2040, and absorbs information from Scottish Hospital Technical Note 6 and Scottish Guidance Note regarding 'Safe' hot water and surface temperature. - 1.3 This Scottish Health Technical Memorandum gives comprehensive advice and guidance to healthcare management, design engineers, estate managers and operations managers on the legal requirements, design applications, maintenance and operation of hot and cold water supply, storage and distribution systems in all types of healthcare premises.
-It is equally applicable to both new and existing sites. - 1.4 In its new form, the document is divided in five parts.
+It absorbs information from Scottish Hospital Technical Note 6: 'the safe operation and maintenance of thermostatic mixing valves and Scottish Health Guidance Note: 'Safe' hot water and surface temperatures'. - 1.2 Scottish Health Technical Memorandum 04 now supersedes Scottish Health Technical Memorandum 2027 and Scottish Health Technical Memorandum 2040, and absorbs information from Scottish Hospital Technical Note 6 and Scottish Guidance Note regarding 'Safe' hot water and surface temperature. - 1.3 This Scottish Health Technical Memorandum gives comprehensive advice and guidance to healthcare management, design engineers, estate managers and operations managers on the legal requirements, design applications, maintenance and operation of hot and cold water supply, storage and distribution systems in all types of healthcare premises.
+It is equally applicable to both new and existing sites. - 1.4 In its new form, the document is divided in seven parts.
 This part (Part A) outlines the principles involved in the design, installation and testing of the hot and cold water supply, storage and distribution systems for healthcare premises.
-Some variation may be necessary to meet the differing requirements for the water authority (see Note 1); Part B covers operational management while Parts C and D respectively cover TVC testing and Water Disinfection.
-Part E refers to alternative materials and filtration comprising an updated version of the former Scottish hospital Technical Note (SHTN) 2.
+Some variation may be necessary to meet the differing requirements for the water authority (see Note 3); Part B covers operational management while Parts C and D respectively cover TVC testing and Water Disinfection.
+Part E refers to alternative materials and filtration comprising an updated version of the former Scottish Hospital Technical Note (SHTN) 2.
+Part F covers issues related to chloramination of water supplies and Part G provides advice on the preparation of Written Schemes.

-Current statutory legislation requires both 'management' and 'staff' to be aware of their individual and collective responsibility for the provision of wholesome, safe hot and cold water supplies, and storage and distribution systems in healthcare premises.
+1.5 Current statutory legislation requires both 'management' and 'staff' to be aware of their individual and collective responsibility for the provision of wholesome, safe hot and cold water supplies, and storage and distribution systems in healthcare premises.
 This applies whether premises are NHS owned or procured via PFI/PPP and operated by Consortia Facilities Management staff or subcontractors.